 If you want to learn how to take your pour over skills to the next level, check out how the pros recommend using a V60.

 The classic Bialetti Moka pot is one type of portable, espresso-style brewer that has been around for decades and has a bit of a cult following.
 The AeroPress is another one that kind of falls half in this category and half in the pour over category.
 There are also some devices on the market like the Wacaco MiniPresso that can build enough internal pressure to give you pretty good crema.
 These options are for the purists who want the most from their coffee every morning, even if the brewing process is slightly more complicated.

 The AeroPress often gets grouped with espresso makers and, while it can produce a very strong cup and even a wee bit of crema, it's really more of a hybrid in a class by itself.
 One part french press, one part pour over, a nod to espresso and that's the AeroPress.

 There are two different ways of brewing on an AeroPress, regular and inverted, with many coffee pros preferring the inverted method.
 For a run-down of the standard method though, take a look at this blog post.

 For those of you who are big on flavor, this is your least likely choice.
 But for those of you concerned with weight, this is the best choice.
 Instant coffee requires no actual brewing device (just a cup and water) and hardly weighs anything.
 The downside is that it never tastes as good as a freshly brewed cup.
 Not even close.
 However, for a backpacker, this can be an ideal method.

 Gas Grill Coffee Maker

-Hungry?
-For tip and tricks while backpacking, check out the Best Backpacking Food.
-If you're car camping and weight is not a concern, consider learning how to use a dutch oven in the Best Camping Food article.
+We got you caffeinated, but are you hungry?
+For tip and tricks while backpacking, check out these excellent recipes.
+If you're car camping and weight is not a concern, consider learning how to use a dutch oven.